brentd09/AZ040Labs/PowerShell-Lab-09.md

    - The username is the new outlook.com email that you built for your Azure Pass
 4. In the Azure portal choose "Maybe Later" on the "Welcome to Microsoft Azure dialog box"
 5. In the search bar at the top of the portal type "Subscriptions"
-6. Choose Subscriptions from the drop down menu
+6. Choose Subscriptions from the drop-down menu
 7. Check to see if the MOC Subscription has been activated yet (This subscription takes some time to be created and activated)

  > Do not wait for this to appear, continue on with the rest of the lab and the subscription will appear later.